Home » Which is Better, SSC or Bank? » Which is Better, SSC or Bank?

 Parameters SSC Job Bank Job

 Work Type The SSC jobs involve fieldwork as well as desk work.
-The Bank jobs mostly involve public engagement.
+The Bank jobs mostly involve public engagement and clerical work depending on the post.

 Salary